LitExtension Blog

 All-in-One Migration Service

-eCommerce Website Features: FAQs
+Ecommerce Website Features: FAQs

 Prioritize the must-have tier before launch: mobile-first design, site speed, SSL, intuitive navigation, strong product pages, a frictionless checkout, and order tracking.
 These directly affect whether first-time visitors convert and whether they trust your store enough to complete a purchase.